 Although work done by INSTAT on SUT CP 2013, at the end of the second mission the conclusion was that the currently balanced SUT CP 2013 is not yet sufficiently well established to warrant publication.
 Also, it has been recommended to compile SUT CP for at least two years to get the balancing procedures in optimal form.
-The work is ongoing for a simultaneously compilation of SUT and SUT CP for year 2014.
+The work is ongoing for a simultaneously compilation and transmition of SUT CP yearly from T=2013.